Maestro-111/movies-search-system/README.md

 2. front-end (cont)
 3. Fix .dockerignore issue (e.g. not ignoring sqlite files)
 4. Continue updating friends section within users.
 Final goal is to have more info for recommendations
-5. Change XGB from classification to ranker
+5. Imporve the ranker
-6. Update celery task
-7. When user is created we have to add profile
+6. User summary button (cont)